 As cyclists, we are always looking for ways to improve our safety on the road.
-One of the most critical safety equipment we can invest in is a helmet.
+The helmet is one of the most critical safety equipment for cyclists.

-In recent years, there has been a lot of talk about MIPS helmets and how they can provide an extra level of protection in the event of a crash.
+In recent years, there has been a lot of talk about MIPS helmets and how they can provide extra protection in the event of a crash.

-You may have noticed that many cycling helmets come with MIPS on the back.
-That designation, along with a yellow insert inside the helmet, designates it as a helmet with MIPS technology.
+You may have noticed that many cycling helmets come with a yellow MIPS sticker on the back.
+That designation and a yellow insert inside the helmet designate it as a helmet with MIPS technology.

-This article covers MIPS in detail and whether it’s worth getting a helmet with MIPS.
+I’ll discuss what is MIPS in detail below for you to decide if it’s worth getting a helmet with MIPS.

 While traditional helmets are effective at absorbing impact forces from head-on collisions, they are not as effective at protecting the brain from rotational forces.
 This is where MIPS comes in.